A70xa/Vulnhub-Writeups/Argog/Notes.md

 #  HarryPotter: Aragog - Writeup

 Argog is the first of three HarryPotter VM series from Vulnhub by Mansoor R.<br />
-This series challenge us to find the horcruxes which hidden inside these machines.<br />
+This series challenges us to find the Horcruxes hidden inside these machines.<br />
 Link to the machine: [https://www.vulnhub.com/entry/harrypotter-aragog-102,688/](https://www.vulnhub.com/entry/harrypotter-aragog-102,688/)

 <br />